 Humates alone won’t overcome the salt problem.

-Plants grown in the presence of Bio 1 did not perform well.
+Plants grown in the presence of the Bloomin Minerals (Bio 1) in the absense of Ag X (Bio 2) did not perform well.
 Visual inspection of leafs (Figure 2) and whole plants (Figure 3) revealed plants slightly more stunted than the controls.
 The low number of emerged seedlings (Table 1) is not likely due to a treatment effect.
 Seedlings that were visible prior to day 9 disappeared after emergence.
-Since plants were being grown outdoors, it is thought that a bird or small rodent may have removed the plants.

-The low number of emerged seedlings in Bio 1 treatments is not likely due to the Bio 1 treatment.
+The low number of emerged seedlings in Bio 1 treatment is not likely due to the Bio 1 treatment.